ethan4984/dufay/DESIGN.md

 # Notifications

-A notification is our primary interface used for RPC.
+Notification are our primary interface used for RPC.
 To send a burst of infomration that require mutual processing between different contexts.
 A notification has an associated weight, which describes the priority in which it should be delivered.
 We support nested notifications.

 - **NOTIFY_WEIGHT_INSTANTANEOUS**: Delivered instantaneously in a single continuous chain of execution.
 - **NOTIFY_WEIGHT_TICK**: Delivered upon the next tick of the preemptive timer.
-- **NOTIFY_WEIGHT_SCHEDULED**: Delivered according to the weight of its destination
+- **NOTIFY_WEIGHT_SCHEDULED**: Delivered according to the weight of its destination.

 Each notification must have its own stack.
 But since the kernel has has minimal authority over the virtual address space of a user-space server, it is the responsibility of the server to supply these stacks.
 If we were to ever exhaust this repository of stacks, the kernel will invokve a notification `NOTIFY_USTACK_REFILL`.